akshayeshenoi/ipet/README.md

-# iPET: Privacy Enhancing Traffic Perturbations for IoT Communications
+# iPET: Privacy Enhancing Traffic Perturbations for Secure IoT Communications

 [iPET](./README.md#References) is a privacy enhancing traffic perturbation technique that counters ML-based fingerprinting attacks. iPET uses adversarial deep learning, specifically, Generative Adversarial Networks (GANs), to generate these perturbations.
 Unlike conventional GANs, a key idea of iPET is to deliberately introduce stochasticity in the model.